Dow Dividend Strategy Historical Returns

 brokers, it is possible that most investors' can pay commissions

-that are far less than the dividends received, even at today's
+that are far less than the dividends received, even when dividend

 - Tax consequences are not included since they vary by investors.